smartgauges/canbox/README.md

 *   Code generation and modification
 *   Documentation writing and organization
 *   Content enhancement based on original sources (including forum comments)
-*   Creation of build and debugging configurations
+*   Creation of build, PlatformIO and debugging configurations
 *   Translation and summarization of the original Russian documentation.

 **Project Goal and Roadmap:**